loopandlearn/news/docs/edition/2025-01-07.md

 ## Extreme Weather Tips

-The season’s changing!
+The seasons are changing!
 Some of us are headed into [winter fun](https://www.loopandlearn.org/winter-sports/){:target="_blank"}, while others are ready for [fun in the sun](https://www.loopandlearn.org/summer-shenanigans/){:target="_blank"}.
 Here are helpful tips no matter which way you’re headed.

 ## Happy New Year

-A  few members of the Loop and Learn admin and editing team got together on Zoom to celebrate another year of working together to make Open Source Automated Insulin Delivery (OS-AID) easier to use and more accessible to the community at large.
+A  few members of the Loop and Learn admin and editing team got together on Zoom to celebrate another year of working together to make Open-Source Automated Insulin Delivery (OS-AID) easier to use and more accessible to the community at large.
 What a special thing we have here- all of us- and we are glad you’re a part of it!

-We always love seeing more people helping other loopers, so don’t be shy- and if you have questions about doing such, feel free to “grab” on of us and ask away!
+We love seeing people helping other loopers on Facebook.
+Don't be shy when you see a question you can answer.

 ## Helpful Links